Special Service Group (Navy): Selection and training

-The military physicals for the getting accepted in the Navy is maintained to be very high standard and requires the prospective individual has to spent nearly five years in the Navy that validates their commitment to their profession and the Navy— this is the same requirement for the Army Special Service Group.
+The military physicals for the getting accepted in the Navy is maintained to be very high standard and requires the prospective individual has to spend nearly five years in the Navy that validates their commitment to their profession and the Navy— this is the same requirement for the Army Special Service Group.
 Training for the Navy Special Service Group is extremely rigorous that included being able to earn the swimming badge after completing the 15 km in 10 hours in an open sea, the HALO/HAHO airborne qualification badge, and special weapons qualification badge.

 The Navy Special Service Group's training courses :